liuliu-dev/CommitGraph/README.md

 `CommitGraph` is utilized by platforms like [DoltHub](https://www.dolthub.com/repositories/dolthub/transparency-in-pricing/commits/main/graph) to visualize database commit log histories.

+## Demo

+The [demo](https://liuliu-dev.github.io/CommitGraph/) features sample commit data and real GitHub repository graphs.

 ## Features

 - **Interactive Commit Graph Visualization:** Render commit history as an interactive graph, offering a clear and detailed view of repository activities.
-- **Infinite Scroll Support:** `CommitGraph.WithInfiniteScroll` enhances user experience for large commit histories by dynamically loading new content as users scroll.
+- **Infinite Scroll Support:** `CommitGraph.WithInfiniteScroll` enhances the user experience for large commit histories by dynamically loading new content as users scroll.
 - **Customizable Styles:** Extensive styling options for the commit log graph, including node colors, spacing, and more, to seamlessly match your project's design.

 ## Installation